s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 ~~~~

 However, using this definition directly will make the master node a
-potential bottleneck in distributed environments as described in
+potential bottleneck in distributed environments just like the first version
-Chapter \ref{sec:futures}.
+ of the outline combinator in Chapter \ref{sec:futures}.
 Therefore, we introduce a more sophisticated version
 that internally uses Futures and obtain the final definition of `pipe` in
 Figure \ref{fig:pipe}.